College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-There were about 75 communication & journalism students who graduated with this degree at Georgia College in the most recent data year.
-Soon after graduating, communication & journalism degree recipients usually earn around $34,696 in their early careers.
+There were about 83 communication & journalism students who graduated with this degree at Georgia College in the most recent year we have data available.
+Soon after graduating, communication & journalism degree recipients generally make around $34,696 in the first five years of their career.

 More information about a degree in communication & journalism from Georgia College & State University